Lesson 6.7

 Great teachers are leaders.
 They persuade students to care about what they are learning.

-Some make it exciting.
-Some make it fun.
-Some make it feel important and grown-up.
 Some make it part of a journey that leads to a destination that students care about.
 But one way or another, great teachers make learning relevant.

-Curriculum is the education buzzword for "what" is taught.
-Pedagogy is the buzzword for "how" it is taught.
-Teachers are accustomed to this word, and use it without blushing.
-(If you are new to education it helps to practice saying it in different ways: "she's improving her pedagogy," "my concerns are pedagogical."
-Better yet, don't.)
-It rhymes with "stodgy" in common use, but you can make it sound even phaahncier if you rhyme it with shoji.
+Teachers are accustomed to this odd word, and use it without blushing, even though parents have little idea what it means.
+If you are new to education it helps to practice saying it in different ways: "she's improving her pedagogy," "my concerns are pedagogical."
+(Better yet, don't.)
+In the USA, the word pedagogy rhymes with stodgy in common use, but you can make it sound phaahncier if you rhyme it with emoji.

-The 19th-century term pedagogy got its groove back in the early 2000's The 19th-century term "pedagogy" got its groove back in the early 2000's (Source: Google Ngram Viewer)
+The 19th-century term "pedagogy" got its groove back in the early 2000's (Source: Google Ngram Viewer)

 The students’ responses included: